rea1shane/zircon/README.md

-# eriner
+# zircon

-A fork of the Powerline-inspired [agnoster] theme.
+A fork of the Zim official theme [eriner](https://github.com/zimfw/eriner).

 The aim of this theme is to only show you _relevant_ information.
 Like most prompts, it will only show git information when in a git working directory.